HomeHealthcareMedical DevicesProsthetic Heart Valve Market

 Prosthetic Heart Valve Market Highlights

-Shift Toward Transcatheter Interventions as First-Line Therapy
+Transition Toward Transcatheter Interventions

-The prosthetic heart valve market will grow to US$14.44 billion in 2030 from US$8.76 billion in 2025 at a CAGR of 10.52% during this period.
+The prosthetic heart valve market will grow to US$14.4 billion in 2030 from US$8.8 billion in 2025 at a CAGR of 10.5% during this period.

-Prosthetic Heart Valve Market Analysis:
+Prosthetic Heart Valve Market Analysis

 Growth Drivers